cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 failing.
 Keeping the scope narrow avoids speculative logic and keeps the record schema small.
 This can be widened later without breaking the schema.

+**Extension — false positives (results marked incorrect).** A separate but related annotation is the "marked incorrect" flag, which ScubaGear surfaces by rewriting the control's `Result` to the literal `"Incorrect result"`.
+Rather than letting that placeholder fall through to `Other`, the diff recognizes it as its own category and reports the change in the marking: `MarkedIncorrect` (a result became a false positive) and `IncorrectResolved` (a false positive was removed), with a stable marking staying `Unchanged`.
+For these records the diff also carries `MarkedIncorrect{Before,After}` and `UnderlyingResult{Before,After}` (from `OriginalResult`) so consumers compare the real evaluated result, not the placeholder.
+This was chosen over treating `"Incorrect result"` as an opaque `Other` string because false positives moving between runs is exactly the kind of operator-relevant change the diff exists to surface.

 ## Consequences

 - A new `Modules/Diff` module and one new exported function